-The Office of Student Engagement gives students the opportunity to enhance events by renting out items including: tables outside of the Caf, popcorn machines, a snow cone machine, bluetooth speaker, yard games, and card swipers.

-In order to request any of the items, click here to access and fill out the 2023-2024 Student Engagement Table and Equipment Request Form.
-This form must be completed and submitted 7 days prior to the requested rental date.
+The Office of Student Engagement gives students the opportunity to enhance events by renting out items including: tables outside of the Cafeteria, popcorn machines, a snow cone machine, bluetooth speaker, yard games, and card swipers.
+In order to request any of the items, you must complete the "Table and Equipment Request Form."
+This must be submitted 7 days prior to the requested rental date.
 Your request may not be approved if you fail to submit your request a week in advance and/or if your event is not registered in Engage.
 Organizations that fail to clean or return the equipment in working condition are subject to fines.